genterist/openMRS-Security/1-OWASP-Assesment/final.md

 The application should not list any directory.

 ### * Actual results
+No directory was listed following the test steps.
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A5_002.PNG)

 # [A6 - Sensitive Data Exposure ] [ Search History ]
 ### Test status : [ Failed ]
 `DESIGNER : [ZHUO LI]` <br/>